 “I knew at any time that I couldn’t let up, that she would be in the match,” Rubin said.
 “I kind of let her back into the match in the second set.
 I pretty much figured that I needed to keep a few more balls in play, and that was all I needed to do at the end.”

-Even though she was eliminated, Capriati showed an impressive level of play after two years away from the tour and having faced so much personal struggle.
+Even though she was eliminated, Capriati showed an impressive level of play after two years away from the tour and having had to deal with so much personal struggle.

 Lindsay Davenport, whom she would have faced if she had beaten Rubin, commented, “I think she has gone through a lot of troubles and to come back to a life that is very demanding, but gave her a lot of success, can only be a positive story.
 She seems like she is a totally different person than when she was off the tour.
 She seems just kind of maybe at peace with herself.”

 Capriati’s return to the top would take longer than she probably expected.
 She wouldn’t achieve any remarkable results until the 2000 Australian Open, where she reached the semi-finals.
 This would be the start of a whole new career; from that moment Capriati would never leave the top 10 until her retirement in 2004, claiming three Grand Slam titles (the 2001 and 2002 Australian Open, and Roland-Garros in 2001).
-She would reach world No 1 in 2001 and she would sit on the top spot for 17 weeks.
+She would reach world No 1 spot in 2001 and would sit at the top position for a total of 17 weeks.

-Defeated in the Indian Wells quarter-finals by Lindsay Davenport (6-0, 6-3), Rubin would finish runner-up to Graf in Miami (6-1, 6-3), reaching world No 6 — which would remain the best ranking of her career.
+Defeated in the Indian Wells quarter-finals by Lindsay Davenport (6-0, 6-3), Rubin would finish runner-up to Graf in Miami (6-1, 6-3), climbing to world No 6, which would remain the best ranking of her career.
 The rest of her 1996 season would be plagued by injuries.
-She would claim a total of seven titles throughout her career and she would reach the Roland-Garros quarter-finals twice more, in 2000 and 2003.
+She would claim a total of seven titles throughout her career and would reach the Roland-Garros quarter-finals on two more occasions, in 2000 and 2003.